Shopify pricing plans comparison showing costs and features for UK businesses

 Shopify Starter: £5 per Month

-The Shopify Starter plan is designed for creators, influencers and small sellers who want to sell through social media channels, messaging apps or existing websites without building a full online store.
-At £5 per month, it is the most affordable entry point to Shopify's ecommerce solution and fits most budgets.
+The Shopify Starter plan is for creators, influencers and side-hustle sellers who want to monetise an existing audience through social channels or an existing website, without building a full online store.
+At £5 per month it is the most affordable entry point to Shopify's commerce infrastructure.

-Starter does not include a complete online store.
-Instead, you get Linkpop (a link-in-bio tool for social selling), buy buttons that can be embedded on any website including blogging platforms, and the ability to sell through Facebook Messenger and other messaging platforms.
-Products are managed through the Shopify admin, and customers complete purchases through Shopify's secure checkout.
-This makes it ideal for building an initial online presence without the complexity of a full ecommerce store.
+Starter does not include a standalone online store.
+Instead, you get Linkpop (Shopify's link-in-bio tool), buy buttons you can embed on any website, and the ability to sell through WhatsApp, Instagram DMs and other messaging platforms.
+The Shopify admin handles your product catalogue and inventory; customers complete checkout through Shopify's hosted checkout.
+This setup suits sellers with a small catalogue and an established audience who need a checkout, not a full website.

 Shopify Starter plan features and pricing overview